-UCLA NAGPRA Coordinating Committee
+UCLA NAGPRA Advisory Committee

 By 1993, the UCLA NAGPRA Advisory Committee was created to ensure the repatriation of human remains at UCLA to the proper tribes.
 The committee included representatives from multiple academic disciplines, faculty, staff, and students as well as members of off-campus Native American communities.
 The committee was charged with providing the Provost and Executive Vice Chancellor recommendations on policy and procedures, decisions regarding cultural affiliation or dispositions, and overall implementation of NAGPRA.